7 tips for helping your new baby sleep safely and soundly

 1. Turn Up the (White) Noise

-Counter to popular belief, babies sleep better with noise.
+Counter to popular belief, newborn babies sleep better with noise.
 It makes sense, after all—spending nine months in a noisy womb will make you accustomed to a little bit of rumble and swishing.

 We’re all creatures of habit, and new babies aren’t any different.
 According to Dr. Karp, newborns need 14 to 18 hours of sleep.
 For his full first year sleep schedule, click here.